Monterrey Tech bombing: Aftermath

 Personnel of the Mexican Army, Attorney General for Justice of the State of Mexico and State Security Agents discovered that the device came with FedEx stamps and it was addressed to the academic.
 State of Mexico Governor Enrique Peña Nieto described the incident as an "isolated incident but serious."
 Castle pointed out that they will check the safety videos of the Tec CEM, although it claimed that the institute informed them that the cameras probably were not serving since they were in maintenance.

 Tec CEM informed the following: "Dear students, today will suspend classes given an incident that we had.
 In a few moments, more details on this matter.
 Except two affected teachers, all our community is well.
 The activities were suspended during a period from 24 until 48 hours.
 Our affected partners are the teachers of Posgrados in Engineering and Sciences Dr. Alejandro Aceves and Dr. Armando Herrera.
 They are stable and out of danger".

 The State Attorney of Mexico, Alfredo Castillo, said that a line of investigation was strengthened on the explosion of the artifact at the Tec de Monterrey in Atizapán, which accused the anarchist group "Individualistas Tendiendo a lo salvaje" of the incident.
-The attorney said the attackers were inspired by the acts of Ted J. Kaczynsky, the so-called Unabomber.
+The attorney said the attackers were inspired by the acts of Ted Kaczynski, the so-called Unabomber.